KMAYAMA2/notes/content/people/William Zinsser.md

 - “When you’re ready to stop, stop.
 If you have presented all the facts and made the point you want to make, look for the nearest exit.”
 	- Stop when you start writing “In sum…”—if you made your argument, readers can do the rest.
 - [[1-1c5b Asking what surprised them usually is an extremely useful question |Surprise]] is the most refreshing element in writing
 	- Look for them.
 Use them in your writing.
-It’s also a good way to end writing because it lingers.
+End with them because it lingers.
 -

 ---